hylandtechoutreach/ucs/MoreCss/RainbowPoemCodeAlong.md

 ### HTML
 Now that a ruleset has been created, it can be used to style HTML elements.

-1. Open the HTML file for editing
-1. Find the `<p>` element with the fourth line of the poem
+1. In the HTML file, find the `<p>` element with the fourth line of the poem
 1. Add a `class` attribute to the paragraph
 1. Set the value of the `class` attribute to `blue`